 |MonkeyKnifeFight||100% Deposit Match Bonus up to $50||1x playthrough requirement|

 |PrizePicks||25% Deposit Match Bonus up to $1000||1x playthrough requirement|

 A deposit match offer awards bonus funds matching a certain percentage of a new player’s first deposit at a DFS site.

 At DraftKings, for example, new players can unlock a 20% deposit match bonus up to $500.
 Up to $500 in bonus money can be earned using this offer.

 For instance, a $2,500 deposit is eligible for the max $500 bonus, as $500 is 20% of $2,500.
 The DraftKings bonus requires a 25x playthrough to unlock the full bonus, meaning 25x of the original deposit amount must be played to earn the maximum bonus.

-Both DraftKings and FanDuel offer free playing credits just for making a minimum deposit.
-New players signing up at FanDuel get $5 in free credits for making a $5 deposit or more.
+DraftKings offers free playing credits just for making a minimum deposit.
+FanDuel does even better: new players signing up at FanDuel get a free contest entry just for signing up, with no deposit required!

 Bringing friends along to play at a DFS site can earn bonus money for each referral.
 FanDuel awards $10 in bonus credits every time a player brings another player to the site.
 The referred player must deposit funds for the bonus to be unlocked.

 Upon first deposit, new DFS players often receive free entries into various contests.
 These contests can vary depending on the time of year and which sports leagues are in session.

 At DraftKings, for example, new players can get a $20 golf ticket, as well as a $3 ticket that can be used for any contest.